by Tommy Hough

 More specific to a Manson Family-like scenario is Anna Draper's niece Stephanie, whom we last saw pregnant and back in Oakland at the end of The Runaways episode.
 While I'm not expecting Stephanie to turn into Patricia Krenwinkel or Linda Kasabian, she knows where Megan lives in L.A., knows she lives by herself, and knows money can be obtained there.

-According to Stephanie, the father of her child, and therefore, someone she may be continuing a relationship with once the kid arrives, is a man getting out of prison within the month.
+According to Stephanie, the father of her child and therefore, someone she may be continuing a relationship with once the kid arrives, is a man getting out of prison within the month.
 We don't know what the baby's father was incarcerated for, but he will know soon enough through Stephanie where to go for money in a pinch.
 Or where to go for something worse.

 This season has also gone to a few lengths to show how Megan's lifestyle has evolved beyond Don's button-down east coast businessman world, as she understandably immerses herself further into the actor and artist nightlife of L.A., with all the bacchanalian excess and fun we can draw from the era and know of the city.
 While the guy Megan was dancing with before her three-way with Don and pal Amy may be a colleague or harmless flirt, it demonstrates some of the "artist types" Megan works with or knows socially could've also been in the same circles which crossed paths with Manson.
-They would've similarly had access or knowledge of Megan's groovy canyon bungalow home.
+Perhaps they would've similarly had access or knowledge of Megan's groovy canyon bungalow home.

-In real life, it was Byrds producer Terry Melcher that Charles Manson had met through Beach Boy Dennis Wilson, and it was Melcher whom Manson was seeking the night August 8, 1969, when he dispatched his "family" to pay a visit to Melcher's then-former residence on Cielo Drive in Benedict Canyon with Helter Skelter on their minds.
+In real life, it was Byrds producer Terry Melcher that Charles Manson had met through Beach Boy Dennis Wilson, and it was Melcher whom Manson was seeking the night of August 8, 1969, when he dispatched his "family" to pay a visit to Melcher's then-former residence on Cielo Drive in Benedict Canyon with Helter Skelter and the "devil's business" on their minds.
 While Manson was vaguely aware Melcher no longer lived there, that didn't stop him or his murderous followers from turning it into one of the most horrific and notorious crime scenes of the 20th century.

 So why would the Mad Men writers set up Megan for murder?
 Beyond the approaching end of the series, it may give Don an opportunity to physically save Megan – or perhaps physically fail and be injured in the process.
 Perhaps Don wouldn't be be there at all when, or if, it happens.